Building Futures with Families

 Last Year’s Highlights

-calls for shelter, housing and DV services
+calls for shelter, housing, and domestic violence services.

-nights of shelter provided.
+nights of shelter provided to 281 people.

-households helped with support services and rent assistance
+households assisted with support services and/or rent

-meals served
+meals served at our emergency shelters.

 of shelter residents were children